hdeadman/strapi-cas-example/README.md

 ./run-cas.sh
 ```
 This will run the CAS Intializr locally which will be used create a CAS Overlay project with support for OIDC.
-It will them proceed to build the CAS application using gradle, generate a certificate for the CAS server, and run the CAS server.
+It will then proceed to build the CAS application using gradle, generate an SSL certificate for the CAS server, and run the CAS server.
-CAS will be running with a default in-memory dummy login: `casuser/Mellon`
+CAS will be running with a default in-memory dummy user repository with a single user with credentials: `casuser/Mellon`
 The CAS "stub" repository will return a hard-coded e-mail address.

 Normally CAS would be connected to LDAP or some other user repository but this is just testing the OIDC exchange with Strapi